raspberrypilearning/dodgeball/en/step_6.md

 ## Dodging balls

-Now that you've got your character moving around, let's add some balls for your character to avoid.
+Your character can move and jump now, so it's time to add some balls that the character has to avoid.

 --- task ---